How can we help you?

 If you are in pain, call our Bridgeton dentist office to schedule an assessment with Dr. Burgdorf today.

 Is there a dental procedure with a worse reputation than root canals?
 Patients perceive root canals as being extensive, painful procedures… but the truth is far from this.

 Root canals are actually a valuable dental procedure that will relieve your pain and allow us to save a tooth that would otherwise have to be extracted.
-Patients who have actually had root canal therapy often describe it as no more stressful or uncomfortable than a routine filling.
+Patients who have actually had root canal therapy in Bridgeton, MO often describe it as no more stressful or uncomfortable than a routine filling.
 Perhaps the root canal’s reputation is tied in with the painful conditions that it is designed to treat.

-The Modern Root Canal
+Modern Root Canal Therapy in 63044

 The techniques used in dental procedures have advanced considerably in recent years, including in the field of endodontics (root canals).
 Updated, modern instruments allow us to perform root canals more efficiently and more effectively than ever before, and before we begin your procedure, we’ll take all the steps necessary to make sure that you are comfortable and can’t feel any discomfort at all.